Descent098/compsci/compsci-kb/Game Dev & Graphics/Cellular Automata (TODO).md

 	- Used in traffic flow simulation, balistics, and particle deposition (stuff getting stuck to other stuff)
 	- [Rule 184 - Wikipedia](https://en.wikipedia.org/wiki/Rule_184)

+Rules in general are very pernicious to find benefits in.
+Many of the cellular automata uses, and theories come out of brute force just trying the algorithms.

+<iframe loading="lazy" width="600px" height="650px" src="https://editor.p5js.org/Descent098/full/N5ifTxtg-"></iframe>

 ## Game of Life (TODO)
+Conway's game of life was a recreational math project by John Conway.

 - [Game of Life -- from Wolfram MathWorld](https://mathworld.wolfram.com/GameofLife.html)
 - [LifeWiki (conwaylife.com)](https://conwaylife.com/wiki/Main_Page)